pgzulfaqar/RuneScape3-Auto-Mining/README.md

 # RuneScape3-Auto-Mining

-This is based on auto-clicker with item identification using pixel
+This is based on auto-clicker with item identification using pixel function